teetow/screenzap/README.md

 * Not all surfaces will get captured
 * What You See Isn't Quite What You'll Get -- some visual elements, like context menus, will not always get captured
 * DPI awareness is experimental and only Works On My Machine.
 Bug reports and PR:s welcome!
-* Only puts Bitmap data on the clipboard.
-Some applications, like Blender, expects PNG.